 Digital India Myths: Long Password = Secure Account

-Where the rest of the world is switching to two and three factor authentications, for a fact most of the Internet users in India are beginning to use passwords sanely.
+Where the rest of the world is switching to two and three-factor authentications, for a fact most of the Internet users in India are beginning to use passwords sanely.
 For security both online and offline, only password authentication is turning out to be a failure.
-After speaking to the masses living in the upcoming digital spaces of India and after hearing the crimes that have been committed against them, it is safe to conclude that the highest number are due to bad digital practises of the users.
+After speaking to the masses living in the upcoming digital spaces of India and after hearing about the crimes that have been committed against them, it is safe to conclude that the highest number is due to bad digital practices of the users.
 Sadly, Long Password = Secure Account is one of them.

 Now, why is a long password not enough?

 There are technologies in the banking sector like OTPs on a mobile device which I am sure most of the users are aware of.
-What every user needs to know is that these two factor authentications are usable beyond the banking sector.
-In the era where data is more expensive than any other thing, it is terribly important to safeguard your identity and other personal information.
-You can read about how to set up two factor authentication on Google Authenticator here.
-In a nutshell what you can do today is review all your passwords and:
+What every user needs to know is that these two-factor authentications are usable beyond the banking sector.
+In an era where data is more expensive than any other thing, it is terribly important to safeguard your identity and other personal information.
+You can read about how to set up two-factor authentication on Google Authenticator here.
+Therefore, what you can do today is review all your passwords and:

 1. Keep a different password for all online and offline accounts and devices.